strajk-/Erai-Hover-Preview/README.md

 ---

 ### Description
-This extension enhances your browsing experience by displaying hover preview images of anime posters.
+This extension enhances your browsing experience by displaying hover preview images of anime posters in Erai-raws.

 Simply hover over anime titles on the front page or in lists, and a preview will appear.